ManchesterRoboticsLtd/MR3001C_Cyber-Physical_Systems_I/weeks_1_2/README.md

 </picture>

 ---
+---
-# MR3001B Design and Development of Robots I
+# MR3001C Cyber-Physical Systems I

   ## Session
   * In this session, we introduce Manchester Robotics Ltd.